skharel/BeingFunctional/1/ch1.md

 let bob = pickAttribute(['first', 'last']);
 ```

-When we invoke first function `pickAttribute` with known values, it returned the inner function `pickAttributeHelper` which takes only the data argument.
-When the result of this invocation is assigned to variable `bob`, it references this inner function `pickAttributeHelper` which means bob is a function waiting for the `data` parameter.
-Now, let's go back to the `then` block in Promise chain.
-In order to replace the glue arrow function in Step 2 - `data => pickAttribute(['first', 'last'], data`, we wanted a function that takes data argument.
-The shape of this new function `bob` aka `pickAttributeHelper` matches that.
-This means we can re-write our promise chain as:
+When we invoke the function `pickAttribute` with known values, it returned the inner function `pickAttributeHelper` which takes only the data argument.
+When the result of this invocation is assigned to variable `bob` and now it references inner function `pickAttributeHelper` which means bob is a function waiting for the `data` parameter.
+The signature of `bob` - aka `pickAttributeHelper`, is analogous to the signature of the function `logAndReturn` because they are both waiting for the `data`.
+Here is new snippet of `myAPI`

 ```js
 function pickAttribute(attributes) {